November 22nd 2018 marks the one year anniversary of my blog, Plain Jane Lifestyle. I can’t believe I have one year of blogging under my belt!

 Okay back to the discussing my first year of blogging…

-Helene shares exciting travel stores, is very active on social media with her followers, organizes awesome tour group vacations for bloggers and those that are just interested in travel.
-She is able to travel, live abroad and make a full time living doing the things she loves.
+She shares exciting travel stores, is very active on social media with her followers, organizes awesome tour group vacations for bloggers and those that are just interested in travel.
+Helene is able to travel, live abroad and make a full time living doing the things she loves.

 Can’t you see how so many would want that life?